Posted by Dean L. Carlston Jun 04,2025

 Cracks can be tricky.
 They're not always visible on X-rays or to the naked eye.
 But your mouth gives clues:

-If you experience any of these symptoms, it’s worth a visit.
-I use magnification, gentle testing, and sometimes imaging to track down the crack—and stop it from spreading.
+If you experience any of these symptoms, it's worth a visit to your dentist in Los Angeles, CA. I use magnification, gentle testing, and sometimes imaging to track down the crack—and stop it from spreading.

 Not all cracks are created equal.
 Here's a quick guide to what we look for:

-Each type has its own treatment path—ranging from smoothing and bonding to crowns, root canals, or extractions.
-The earlier we catch it, the better the outcome.
+Each type has its own treatment path—ranging from smoothing and bonding to crowns, root canals, or extractions in West Los Angeles, CA. The earlier we catch it, the better the outcome.

 Here's how I help patients keep their teeth intact: